 Science – Our science experiences are hands on.
 The children are provided many opportunities throughout the year that excite them and spike their natural curiosity.
 Included are planting seeds, watching the metamorphosis of a butterfly, studying the five senses, observing the weather and changing of seasons.
 We also incorporate many simple science experiments using water, lenses, and magnets to name a few.

 Social Studies– We begin the year learning about ourselves, our families and friends, and our community.
-We like to introduce children to different countries, cultures, traditions and honor the diversity we have in each of our classrooms.
+We introduce children to different countries, cultures, traditions and honor the diversity in each of our classrooms.

-Outdoor Play – We take the children outdoors daily, not only is essential to our health and gross motor development but it is an outlet for children to run, jump, climb and be free.
-If we are unable to go outdoors due to the weather we have an indoor play space the children in each group have exclusive use to.
+Outdoor Play – We take the children outdoors daily (weather permitting).
+Outdoor play is essential to our health and gross motor development and is an outlet for children to run, jump, climb and be free.
+If we are unable to go outdoors due to the weather, we have an indoor play space for the children.